Dottie-Doutre/Personal-Trip-Planner/README.md

 ## Getting Started

-instructrions to view coding and final project here.
+To view coding please look within the Notebooks folder.

+Other folders will contain the resources used, as well as findings and graphs.

 </div><br>